sy-harabi/sy-harabi.github.io/_posts/2025-10-18-How-My-Bot_Boosts-A-Creep.md

    If the labs are currently running reactions, stop them first.

 2. **Courier transfers:**
-   Courier creeps transport the correct resources to the appropriate labs.
+   Courier creep transport the correct resources to the appropriate labs.

 3. **Batch preparation:**
    If there are multiple boost requests, try to prepare all of them — again from the oldest to the newest.